Quansight/ibis-vega-transform/README.md

 For inspiration, see https://github.com/jakevdp/altair-transform

-This extension is composed of a Python package named `ibis_vega_transform` for the server extension and a NPM package named `ibis_vega_transform` for the frontend extension.
+This extension is composed of a Python package named `ibis-vega-transform` for the server extension and a NPM package named `ibis-vega-transform` for the frontend extension.

 ## Requirements